 - 1 sweet potato or yam (or small butternut squash)

 - 1 small head caulflower

 - black pepper ground

-To cook the lentils, first rinse them really well and pick out anything that doesn't look like it belongs in there.
+To cook the lentils, first, rinse them really well and pick out anything that doesn't look like it belongs.
 Put the lentils in another saucepan and add 2 cups of water.
-Bring it to a boil and then turn down the heat and let it simmer for about 30-40 minutes or until all of the water has dissolved.
+Bring it to a boil and then turn down the heat and let it simmer for about 20-30 minutes or until all of the water has dissolved.

-To assemble the dish, evenly distribute the barley into 4 bowls.
-Top with a variety of the baked vegetables, lentils and a nice serving of the kale pesto.
-Done!
+To assemble the dish, evenly distribute the lentils into 4 bowls.
+Top with a variety of the baked vegetables, top with the dressing and sliced almonds.